 The ZERO Code offers code adaptable language and a flexible approach for incorporating renewable energy, both through on-site generation and/or off-site procurement.
 By establishing a flexible approach, the ZERO Code is applicable to all new commercial and institutional buildings, and mid- to high-rise housing, including buildings with limited on-site renewable energy generating capacity (e.g. buildings in dense urban environments).

 The ZERO Code is supported by software that eases the implementation process and reduces errors when applying the prescriptive compliance path.
 An Application Program Interface (API) for the software has been developed, enabling the software to be implemented as a website or an application for smart phones and tablets.
 Ultimately this approach will save years and valuable resources that would otherwise be spent on developing new compliance tools and mechanisms.

 ZERO Code – Adoption

 The ZERO Code standard can be incentivized or required by adopting jurisdictions.
 To access the ZERO Code website, including API documentation and the simulation interface, and to download the ZERO Code and Technical Support Document for the off-site procurement of renewable energy, visit www.zero-code.org

-The ZERO Code for California, a model building energy ordinance that can be adopted by local jurisdictions in California, incorporates Title 24-2019 (also known as the California Energy Code) is in development and will be presented at the Climate Action Summit being held in San Francisco, September 12 – 14, 2018.
+The ZERO Code standard, a model building energy ordinance for adoption by local jurisdictions in California, is supported by the California Governor’s Office and California Energy Commission, is in development and will be presented at the Climate Action Summit being held in San Francisco, September 12 – 14, 2018.
 The creation of a ZERO Code industry standard is also being discussed with colleagues and professional organizations in China.